-- Ensure that all teaching is good or better by: - making the pace of learning consistently brisk in every lesson, with more opportunities for pupils to take responsibility for their own learning - focusing more sharply in classroom visits on how rapidly and successfully pupils are learning. - Encourage pupils to develop greater fluency in writing by providing as many opportunities as possible for them to write at length in all areas of the curriculum.
+- Improve the quality of teaching from good to outstanding by: - making the pace of learning consistently brisk in every lesson, with more opportunities for pupils to take responsibility for their own learning - ensuring senior leaders focus more sharply in classroom visits on how rapidly and successfully pupils are learning. - Encourage pupils to develop fluency in writing by providing as many opportunities as possible for them to write at length in all areas of the curriculum so that attainment in writing rises to equal that in reading.